MinaProtocol/mina/automation/terraform/modules/services/daemon/README.md

 ## Deployment Considerations

 In order to deploy a "new" version of this module, you must ensure that you have rebuilt said container.
-The container build is a two-step process, with the base Coda dockerfile being [here](https://github.com/CodaProtocol/coda/blob/develop/dockerfiles/Dockerfile-mina-daemon) and the more deployment-specific Dockerfile [here](https://github.com/CodaProtocol/coda-automation/blob/master/services/daemon/Dockerfile).
+The container build is a two-step process, with the base Mina dockerfile being [here](https://github.com/CodaProtocol/coda/blob/develop/dockerfiles/Dockerfile-mina-daemon) and the more deployment-specific Dockerfile [here](https://github.com/CodaProtocol/coda-automation/blob/master/services/daemon/Dockerfile).

 The manual commands to release each container are the following: